lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 always with respect to a well-defined problem P.

 Where does "concrete" enter the picture, then?
-If we're replacing terms here, and "abstract" becomes the "essential", then "concrete" would become the "non-essential".
+If we're replacing terms here, and "abstract" corresponds to "essential", then "concrete" corresponds to "non-essential".

-However, a `lengthOfListOfBananas` is very damn essential to someone working with bananas!
+However, a `lengthOfListOfBananas` is clearly very essential to someone working with bananas!

-And that's where the core problem with this discussion is revealed.
-It is a question that people ignore when they talk about almost all things software, which is: **What is the problem?**
+That's where the core question of this discussion is revealed.
+A question that people skip over when they decide to talk about almost all things software, namely:
+**What is the problem?**

-Whatever the problem is, it has an essential part, and a non-essential part.
+Now, whatever the problem is, it has an essential part, and a non-essential part.

 "Compute the length of a list" is the essence of "Compute the length of a list of bananas".
 "Compute the length of a list of bananas" might be the essence of something else.
-Which brings up the questions, is P the essence of Q?
-Or is P a sub-problem in a collection of problems that someone else might refer to as a single problem?
+Which brings up the questions: is P the essence of Q (a.k.a. is Q a specialization of P)?
+Or is P a sub-problem in a collection of problems that you refer to as Q?

-If you rephrase your "abstract vs. concrete" into "essential vs. non-essential", then any further discussion will **necessarliy** have to take place in the context of a well-defined problem.
+If you rephrase "abstract vs. concrete" into "essential vs. non-essential", then any further discussion will **necessarily** have to take place in the context of a well-defined problem, in order to make sense at all.

-The problem you define will then become **the** problem, and it will be as "real world" as any other problem, regardless of what your boss, parents, society, or favorite "software architecture" book might say.
+The problem you define will become *The Problem*, and it will be as "real world" as any problem can be.
+Then the question is whether the problem is a problem worth solving, but that question is for you to decide, or, in a less autonomous situation, for your boss, friends, society, etc. to decide with, or for, you.

-There is no fixed "level of abstractness" of anything; which is another way of saying that nothing is simply essential or non-essential "in general", from *all* perspectives.
+Back to software design.
+There is no fixed "level of abstractness" of anything; which is another way of saying that nothing is simply essential or non-essential, "in general".

-There are only problems, sub-problems, different problems, etc. all of them with an essence.
+There are only problems, sub-problems, different problems, etc. each of them with an essence waiting to be discovered.

 Where does all of this leave you with regards to phrases such as "that's too abstract"?